mattf1n/mattf1n.github.io/content/neurips2025.md

 ---
-title: Papers that caught my attention at NeurIPS 2025
+title: Some papers that caught my attention at NeurIPS 2025
 author: '[Matthew Finlayson](index.html)'
 ---